softRahul10/ABCD/README.md

 # ABCD
-This is ! a portfolio website of mind.
+This is ! a portfolio website of mine.